 Welcome to Paschal Elementary's Orff Percussion Ensemble website.
 Fourth grade students are selected for this group based on character and skill.
 Assessments will take place the first two weeks of school during specials.
-Rehearsals are Tuesdays and Thursdays after school 3:20pm-4:00pm.
+Rehearsals are Mondays and Wednesdays after school 3:20pm-3:55pm.
 It is extremely important for Orff members to attend these afternoon rehearsals.

 The group performs on xylophones, glockenspiels, metallophones, recorders, drums, and other various pitched and unpitched instruments - including body percussion!
 The group also explores movement and often creates movement to complement the music.

 Students have the opportunity to play throughout the year.

 - Do I have to purchase a black Paschal shirt?
 It would be best if every student in the ensemble is dressed alike during performances; a uniform appearance helps to create a sense of group identity and belonging, having a positive effect on individual and collective confidence.

 - My child has younger siblings; can they hang out in/near the music room during rehearsals?
 I (Mr. Zurovec) have learned that I am not able to both effectively conduct rehearsals and monitor younger siblings; please make appropriate transportation arrangements.